Height Restrictions & Fall Protection on Portable Ladders

 Then, use it properly.
 We’ve written articles before on how to properly use a ladder, so I won’t rehash it here, but if you’re not using the ladder properly, you are not using it safely.
 Let’s focus, though, on height.
 How tall can your ladder be and still be safe (let’s assume you are simply climbing and are able to maintain three points of contact with your center of gravity between the rails – in other words, you are not working from the ladder in a situation that would require fall protection)?
 Well, it depends on the type of ladder.

-Well, let’s provide a not-so-easy answer in an easy list, based on 29 CFR 1910.25 and .26 (29 CFR 1926 does not specify maximum lengths for portable ladders, but instead give very specific performance requirements that all ladders, including job-built ladders, must meet):
+Here is the not-so-easy answer in an easy list, based on 29 CFR 1917.119 (OSHA 1926 does not specify maximum lengths for portable ladders, but instead give very specific performance requirements that all ladders, including job-built ladders, must meet):

 Portable Wood Ladders: